 Kim Liao has published short memoir, personal essays, fiction, and creative nonfiction in The Millions, The Rumpus, Salon, Lit Hub, Another Chicago Magazine, River Teeth’s “Beautiful Things” column, Vol. 1 Brooklyn, Fourth River, Fringe, and Hippocampus, among others.
 She is the recipient of a Fulbright Creative Arts Research Fellowship.
 She wrote the Girl Meets Formosa blog about travel, history, food, culture, and family secrets in Taiwan.
 She also edited Vernacular, an ensemble blog about the Boston literary community, and served as the nonfiction editor of the literary journal Redivider and a prose reader at Black Lawrence Press.
 She has taught at Lost Lit and Emerson College.
 She holds a BA from Stanford University and an MFA in Creative Writing from Emerson College.

-Melissa Petro has published essays, articles, and criticism in Allure, Cosmopolitan, Good Housekeeping, the Guardian, InStyle, Marie Claire, Narratively, New York Magazine, Pacific Standard magazine, Salon, and the Washington Post, among many others.
+Melissa Petro has published essays, articles, and criticism in Allure, Business Insider, Cosmopolitan, Good Housekeeping, the Guardian, InStyle, the Kitchn, Marie Claire, Narratively, New York Magazine, Pacific Standard magazine, Real Simple, Salon, the Washington Post, and the Writer magazine, among many others.
 She is the editor of two anthologies: Pros(e): Writings by Individuals with Experiences in the Sex Industries and Corner Stories: Writings by the Washington Heights CORNER Project Community.
 She has been a finalist for the PEN/Fusion Emerging Writers Prize.
 She holds a BA from Antioch and an MFA in Creative Nonfiction from the New School.